Ijee/Amazeing/README.md

 This has been a passion project of mine which I did not create for profit and it will always remain open source and ad-free.

-If you enjoy this project and want to show your appreciation, you can:
+If you enjoy this project and want to show your appreciation, feel free to:
 * **Support the project:** [Ko-fi](https://ko-fi.com/ijeee) :coffee:
 * **Spread the word:** Share this project with others!